robcarver17/pysystemtrade/docs/userguide.md

 11. The doc string for input and output methods should clearly identify them as such.
 This is to make viewing the wiring easier.
 12. The doc string at the head of the stage should specify the input methods (and where they take their input from), and the output methods
 13. The doc string should also explain what the stage does, and the name of the stage
+14. It can make sense to blend methods from existing stages, for example if you want to use fixed forecast weights but estimate the forecast div. multiplier dynamically you can create a copy of `ForecastCombineEstimated` which does not override the get_raw_forecast_weights method.

 Here's an example of a base class, to use as a template for new classes (annotated extract):